 How?
 It’s simple; reviews are, essentially, new content as far as Google is aware, and adding fresh content to your site regularly is a boost for your site and ranking in a really useful, automated way.

-With these SEO tips and tricks, your eCommerce site will begin to bring in more traffic, customers and revenue for your business.
-Go step by step and use the other resources here at FounderU to help raise the bar of your online business.
+With these SEO tips and tricks, your Ecommerce site will begin to bring in more traffic, customers and revenue for your business.
+Go step by step and use the other resources here at Selz to help raise the bar of your online business.
 Your inbound marketing will soon be working for you 24/7.